Welcome to an SCCA Track Day!

 Fluids: Check all your fluid levels, and make sure they are within manufacturer’s specifications (engine oil and brake fluid should be to the “full” mark).

 Tires: Check your tire pressures as well.
 Check the manufacturer tire pressure label on the driver’s door pillar, glove box lid or back of the gas filler door (some manufacturers put them in weird places).
 Large deviations from the manufacturer’s recommendations can make your car a handful on track.
 If you are not sure where to set your tire pressures, it is best to go with the manufacturer’s recommended values as a starting point.
 There is compressed air available at the tech building.

 Wheel chocks: Your brakes need to cool after you come off track, and you don’t want to set your parking brake.
 Bring something (pieces of 2×4 will work) to place by your tires to keep your car from rolling.

 Driver check in starts at 2:00 PM with tech sheets due and helmets ready to be inspected.
 We do not offer vehicle technical inspection, we only verify.
 Loaner helmets will unfortunately not be available at this time.

 No instructors are offered.
 Ride-alongs for other registered participants are not permitted at this time.
 Event spectators are not permitted on-site.

-There will be a mandatory drivers meeting with a review of instructions on track etiquette at 4:30 PM SHARP.
+There will be a mandatory drivers meetings with a review of instructions on track etiquette at 4:15 PM SHARP.
 Any competitors found not in attendance will be asked to leave, no refunds, no exceptions.
 Information given at the meeting is crucial to EVERYONE.